Kristanna Loken: Personal life

 On January 17, 2008, Loken announced on her website she was engaged to her Painkiller Jane co-star Noah Danby; the couple exchanged marriage vows at her family's farm on May 10, 2008.
 In an interview published on November 16, 2009, she announced she had separated from Danby and was dating a woman.

-Loken gave birth to a son, Thor, in May 2016.
+Loken gave birth to a son, Thor Loken Bates, on May 31, 2016.
+The father of the child is her boyfriend, JP Morgan Chase managing director Jonathan Bates.